 Accessibility at Dyffryn Gardens

-On the weekends, buggeys are available for visitors to be driven around the site and dogs are welcome.
+On the weekends, buggies are available for visitors to be driven around the site and dogs are welcome.
+You can also hire sensory packs which include ear defenders, fidget toys, binoculars, a magnifying glass, a soft toy, a torch and accessible maps.
+You can hire these from the visitor reception.

 Accessible toilets and baby changing spaces are available throughout the gardens.